-In Connecticut, spouses may end their marriage on fault-based or no-fault grounds.
-Two parties may dissolve their marriage for any of the reasons outlined in Connecticut General Statutes § 46b-40, including:
+In Hartford, spouses may end their marriage on fault-based or no-fault grounds.
+Two parties may dissolve their marriage for any of the reasons outlined in Connecticut General Statutes §46b-40, including:

-Many conflicts may arise when spouses petition for divorce.
+Many conflicts may arise when spouses petition for divorce in Hartford.
 Two parties might encounter disputes over property division, child custody, or spousal support.
-A legal professional can help divorcing spouses understand their marital rights in these disputes.
+An attorney in Hartford can help divorcing spouses understand their marital rights in these disputes.

 If spouses cannot agree on essential financial issues, legal counsel can help one party identify assets and liabilities in the marital estate and fight for a fair distribution.
 However, if both parties are willing to work together, a legal representative can also act as a neutral meditator during negotiations.
 Individuals who are financially dependent on their spouses can also fight for spousal support during a Hartford divorce case.

 Divorcing parents of minor children will need to develop a parenting plan and calculate their child support needs.
 Co-parents are required to complete a parenting education course and work with legal professionals to file additional documentation when requesting a divorce impacting their children.
-A local attorney can help spouses resolve their specific disputes.
+A Hartford divorce lawyer can help spouses resolve their specific disputes.